iCliniq Logo

-Can a broken tooth cause a nasal infection with yellow mucus and a foul odor?
+Can a broken tooth cause infection with a foul odor?

 Patient's Query